 When banks first started issuing banknotes, the writing on the note was ‘promised to pay the bearer the sum of ……. on demand’.
 Banks were deemed to be safe, and to have enough in gold reserves to cover all the bank notes that were issued.
 In practice this could never have come to pass, but fortunately not everyone wanted their money at the same time.
 There were small commercial banks that issued their own banknotes.
 However, as these were merged, the private bank notes eventually disappeared and all currency was issued by the Bank of England.
 The only exceptions were banks in Scotland and Northern Ireland.
 Even today, these two countries issue their own notes.
 The Bank of England keeps safe all the gold reserves of the UK and that of some other countries.
 It is the largest protector of gold reserves in the world.

 Banking in the UK as we know it today evolved after World War 1 when there were a series of takeovers of private banks that resulted in the ‘Big Five’.
 These were Barclay’s, Lloyd’s, the Midland (now HSBC), the National and Provincial and the Westminster.
 In addition, there were local building societies and mutual savings banks that were being started.
 This was to help ordinary people save money to pay for a home of their own.
 During the 1960’s, the Big Five became the Big Four by reason of mergers and takeovers of several regional banks like Martins and William Deacons.
 The government introduced the National Giro-bank and eventually the Post Office Savings Bank.
-All of these organisations were used for saving money and some of them issued loans.
+All of these organisations were used for saving money and some of them issued big and small loans.

 Bank managers during this period were held in high regard and if you wanted to borrow money or sometimes just open a bank account you had to be interviewed by the manager.
 Many banks demanded references before an account could be opened.
 In additon, you had to prove you were creditworthy just to get a chequebook.
 Clearing cheques was a long winded process but this sped up with the introduction of MICR (magnetic ink character recognition) which is used for all cheques around the world.
 Domestic banking grew swiftly after the Second World War, and there were different types of bank accounts available.
 These included personal accounts, business accounts, current accounts (with a cheque book), deposit accounts and savings accounts.